ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_State_Planning_Special_Report.txt.md

-planning and for defining service areas; and any revisions to existing policies, standards, and procedures which the Task Force concludes to warrant serious consideration by LSC.&quot;14 Co-chaired by two LSC Board members, <ignore  id='undefined'>New Hampshire</ignore> Supreme Court Justice John T. Broderick and Ernestine Watlington, the Task Force convened the first of several meetings on August 21, 2001, in
+planning and for defining service areas; and any revisions to existing policies, standards, and procedures which the Task Force concludes to warrant serious consideration by LSC.&quot;14 Co-chaired by two LSC Board members, New Hampshire Supreme Court Justice John T. Broderick and Ernestine Watlington, the Task Force convened the first of several meetings on August 21, 2001, in
 <geo  id='4140963'>Washington, D.C.</geo> Representing the Task Force were Hulett H. Askew